fedosejev/react.tips/data/checkboxes-in-react/content.md

 <figcaption class="figure-caption">Code snippet 19.
 Checkbox.jsx</figcaption>
 </figure>

 That state is represented by `isChecked` property.
-By the default its value is set to `false` because initially we want every checkbox to render as uncheked.
+By the default its value is set to `false` because initially we want every checkbox to render as unchecked.

 Let's see what our `Checkbox` component renders: